tugrulates/template-python/README.md

 Once the container is ready, the project will be buildable, lintable, and testable.
 Linting and formatting will be automatically done as you save.
 Check the _Problems_ tab for lint issues.
 Test cases will be automatically discovered in the _Testing_ tab.
 You can run all the tests or start debugging from here.

 If running locally instead, you will need Python3 with [hatch](https://github.com/pypa/hatch) (`pip install hatch`).
-In this scenario, it might be worthwhile to do the point VSCode to the Python interpreter of the dev environment in the project (`hatch run dev:python -c "import sys;print(sys.executable)"`).
+In this scenario, it might be worthwhile to point VSCode to the Python interpreter of the dev environment in the project (`hatch run dev:python -c "import sys;print(sys.executable)"`).

 ### Other editors